shtlrs/shtlrs.github.io/content/posts/rabbitmq-celery-upgrade.md

 title = 'Upgrading RabbitMQ To v4.x Without Breaking Celery ETA Tasks'
 +++

-Upgrading to RabbitMQ v4 threatened breaking our entire usage of Celery, more specifically tasks with ETAs.
+Upgrading to RabbitMQ v4 threatened to break our entire usage of Celery, more specifically tasks with ETAs.

 At 8M messages/day with zero downtime tolerance, we needed a migration strategy that preserves delayed task execution while switching from classic to quorum queues.